oroinc/documentation/book/customization.rst

 Business Logic
 --------------

-Since Oro Platform entites are only created inside the application's cache directory, you cannot add your business logic to these entity classes.
+Since OroPlatform entities are only created inside the application's cache directory, you cannot add your business logic to these entity classes.
 To overcome this drawback, you can create a service that does all the necessary actions required by your business.